The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

+The presence of space charge and its outcome on ion dynamics in case of a LIT is nicely investigated in Ref. \cite{Mand14} where the authors emphasize on two distinguishable effects: (i) modification of the individual ion oscillation frequency due to the modification of the trap potential (similar to the case of a 3D QIT described in \cite{Alhe96a, Alhe96b}), and (ii) for particular experimental conditions of high charge density, ions might perform as a single collective body and exhibit motional frequency independent of the ion number.
+Collective oscillations are reported for both 3D Paul \cite{Alhe96b} and Penning \cite{Wine75} QIT, but Mandal {\em et al} report for the first time on criticality of the collective oscillation on ion number and collective oscillation of the radial motion \cite{Mand14}.
+The model introduced by the authors accounts for experimental observations.

-A nonlinear chaotic system, the parametrically kicked nonlinear oscillator, may be realized in the dynamics of a trapped, laser-cooled ion, interacting with a sequence of standing wave pulses \cite{Mih10b, Ake10, Bres97, Adam01, Qing17}.
+A nonlinear chaotic system, namely the parametrically kicked nonlinear oscillator, can be achieved in the dynamics of a trapped, laser-cooled ion, interacting with a sequence of standing wave pulses \cite{Mih10b, Ake10, Bres97, Adam01, Qing17}.
 RF ion traps are usually associated with complex electric field shape and sensibly intricate ion motion.
-Classical chaotic behavior of ions in a toroidal ion trap is explored in \cite{Li17} by employing SIMION simulations.
+Classical chaotic behaviour of ions in a toroidal ion trap is explored in \cite{Li17} by employing SIMION simulations.
 It is demonstrated that chaotic motion occurs due to the presence of nonlinear terms of the electric fields generated by the trap electrodes.